 This topic describes the architecture of Episerver Commerce, with an introduction to the system foundation and related components and products.

 The Episerver platform consists of the Episerver framework with a core user interface, CMS and Commerce for content management and e-commerce, and other modules supporting marketing automation and social interaction features.
-A broad selection of ready-to-use add-ons is available from the Episerver Add-on Store to extend the functionality of a solution.
+A broad selection of ready-to-use add-ons is available from the Episerver Add-on Marketplace to extend the functionality of a solution.

-Episerver Commerce consists of an "e-commerce engine" with a number of subsystems, together with Episerver CMS for creation and display of product content on the front-end website.
+Episerver Commerce consists of an e-commerce engine with a number of subsystems, together with Episerver CMS for creation and display of product content on the front-end website.

 The e-commerce part of Episerver Commerce is built on these components and frameworks: